 AI is upending entry-level jobs.
 Three teens tell us how they’re responding

-High faculty college students are on the verge of coming into a really totally different job market than earlier generations did.
+High faculty college students are on the verge of getting into a really totally different job market than earlier generations did.

 Experts in tech and economics largely agree that AI is poised to disrupt many roles and will remove some altogether.
 And entry-level roles are prone to be on the forefront of that shift.
-While employment stays pretty excessive amongst all teams, it’s lately taken a dip for 20- to 24-year-olds.
+While employment stays pretty excessive amongst all teams, it’s not too long ago taken a dip for 20- to 24-year-olds.

-Anthropic CEO Dario Amodei has estimated that AI might wipe out as many as half of all entry-level white-collar jobs inside the subsequent few years, though others in the tech industry anticipate much less excessive adjustments.
-Finding a job in laptop science — a area that till lately felt like a golden ticket to a high-paying and secure profession — has already turn out to be way more aggressive as AI takes on extra of that work, lowering the variety of job alternatives.
+Anthropic CEO Dario Amodei has estimated that AI might wipe out as many as half of all entry-level white-collar jobs throughout the subsequent few years, though others in the tech industry count on much less excessive modifications.
+Finding a job in pc science — a subject that till not too long ago felt like a golden ticket to a high-paying and steady profession — has already turn out to be way more aggressive as AI takes on extra of that work, decreasing the variety of job alternatives.

-Meanwhile, excessive colleges are scrambling to find out how to show college students about AI and whether or not children needs to be allowed to make use of it for his or her research.
-Students are utilizing it whether or not they’re meant to or not; a 2024 Pew Research Center research discovered that half of US teens mentioned they’d used ChatGPT for homework.
+Meanwhile, excessive colleges are scrambling to find out how to show college students about AI and whether or not youngsters must be allowed to make use of it for his or her research.
+Students are utilizing it whether or not they’re meant to or not; a 2024 Pew Research Center examine discovered that half of US teens mentioned they’d used ChatGPT for homework.

 All of that is altering how some younger persons are planning for faculty and their careers.
 Some are opting to enter hands-on fields like healthcare that appear safer, whereas others are studying how to use AI to their desired position.